-Teaching the Child Singer: Pediatric Pedagogy for Ages 5-13 available Summer 2020!
+Teaching the Child Singer: Pediatric Pedagogy for Ages 5-13 now available!

 Teaching Children to Sing Can Be a Rewarding and Valuable Experience IF You Have the Right Methods

 In Teaching the Child Singer, you'll learn:

 The #1 Myth about teaching children voice lessons and technique (and what to do about it)

 How to use the exact system Dana Lentini created to build and pace lessons so that children stay engaged and have fun - while still learning the fundamentals of singing

 How to choose rich and diverse repertoire that is appropriate and inspiring for young singers, based on different ages and stages of singing

 Addressing puberty, emotional development, learning differences, group lessons, and much, much more!